 All Agricultural Economics PhD students are required to pass a comprehensive Qualifier Exam.
 The Qualifier is administered twice a year on the Wednesday before classes begin for the first summer term and on the first Wednesday before August 1.
-First-year PhD students are required to take the Qualifier in May of their first year.
-Straight-through PhD students are required to take the Qualifier in May of their second year.
+First-year PhD students are required to take the Qualifier in May of their second year.
 Exemption.
 The qualifier will be waived for any student that receives an A in all qualifier courses, ECON 629, ECON 630, and Econometrics (AGEC 661 and 662).
 Any student who is required to take the Qualifier but is not present at the administration of the examination will be deemed a "no show".
 A "no show" who has not formally requested and received a waiver by submitting a petition to GAC prior to the examination or provided documentation of an emergency at the time of the exam, will receive a grade of "Fail" for the Qualifier.